SAP-archive/cloud-cap-nodejs-codejam/exercises/04/readme.md

 => cds serve all
 ```

-Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Authors) entitysets in the OData service will show data in response to OData query and read operations.
+Now the [Books](http://localhost:4004/catalog/Books) and [Authors](http://localhost:4004/catalog/Authors) entitysets in the OData service will show data in response to OData Query and Read operations.

 ![Books and Authors in the OData service](books-and-authors.png)

-### 4. Try out some OData query operations
+### 4. Try out some OData Query operations

 The [OData standard](https://www.odata.org/) describes a number of different operations - Create, Read, Update, Delete and Query (otherwise known as 'CRUD+Q').
 With your browser you can try out Read and Query operations directly.